What is gua sha?

 How does gua sha work?

+Gua sha leverages and magnifies the body's ability to heal.
 Gua sha initiates an inflammatory response that begins with the release of histamine.
-Pressure sensitive mast cells in the skin release granules containing histamine from direct stimulation of the gua sha tools edge.
+Pressure sensitive mast cells in the skin release granules containing histamine from direct stimulation.
 Histamine interacts with smooth muscle fibers found in both blood vessel walls and fascia.
 Stretching after gua sha yields dramatic changes in soft tissue elasticity due to increase in tissue temperature and relaxation of smooth muscle in fascia.
+Blood vessel walls become leaky allowing the tool's edge to extravagate red blood cells that form petechiae.
+Petechiae become visible as clusters of red dots that gradually fade to resemble a bruise.
+The striking similarity of petechiae with a bruise leads to the inaccurate conclusion that gua sha is harmful.
+The body responds to petechiae exactly like a trauma.
+The presence of red blood cells in the interstitial space chemically attracts macrophages to the area to begin the process of clearing devitalized tissue followed by production of new tissues.

 When is gua sha contraindicated?